traden-ai/traden.ai/README.md

 # Run

-1. Set the PYTHONPATH environment variable to the StockTradingSimulator directory
+1. Set the PYTHONPATH environment variable to the *traden.ai* directory
 2. Run the app file using a python interpreter

 Note: We recommend the use of IDE such as [PyCharm](https://www.jetbrains.com/pycharm/) with running features already integrated which automatically set the environment variables.